 Section 10.1.
 Dissociation.
 Any of the following events shall constitute the dissociation of a member:

 Automatic Dissociation.
-A Member, without any further action by the Members, automatically shall be dissociated and shall cease to be a Member of Company if the Member, with the unanimous approval of the other Members, withdraws from being a Member of Company.
+A Member, without any further action by the Members, automatically shall be dissociated and shall cease to be a Member of Company if the Member, with the unanimous approval of the other Class A Members, withdraws from being a Member of Company.

 Other Dissociation.
 Unless the Member obtains the written consent of all the other Members of Company to the continuing membership of such Member, a Member shall cease to be a Member of Company upon the happening of one or more of the following: